helge17/tuxguitar/doc/contribute.md

 <img src="images/contribute/eclipse-git-clone-step3.png" width="50%" alt="Git Clone Step 3, Select local folder">

-After you finished you will see a percent value showing the progress of the local copy.
+After you finish you will see a percent value showing the progress of the local copy.
 Once this background job has finished, you will see the structure of your local repository.
 Something like this:

 <img src="images/contribute/eclipse-git-repository.png" width="50%" alt="Git repository in Eclipse">

 #### Import the SWT Maven project

-In order to build the SWT variant of TuxGuitar, you have to import the maven project in question.
+In order to build the SWT variant of TuxGuitar, you have to import the Maven project in question.
 To do so, open the Java perspective and go to File -> Import and choose Maven -> Existing Maven Projects.
 You have to import the SWT project you will find in your local git repository, e.g. "..../eclipse-workspace/git/tuxguitar/desktop/build-scripts/tuxguitar-linux-swt".

 <img src="images/contribute/eclipse-maven-swt-import.png" width="50%" alt="Maven SWT import">